UMCSTaR/github_faq/README.md

 <figcaption aria-hidden="true">Fig:pull master</figcaption>
 </figure>

+6)  If you are collaborating on the same branch, it is good practice to do a git pull before making any modifications to your project to get the latest remote version from the repo and avoid any conflicting changes when trying to commit and push aforementioned changes.

-6)  If you are collaborating with a large number of collaborators, it may be better to use multiple branches within the repo to track changes before merging them to the master branch.
+7)  If you are collaborating with a large number of collaborators, it may be better to use multiple branches within the repo to track changes before merging them to the master branch.
 For further details on branches and git, please check out